mrevilg/DataVisualization/README.md

 # DataVisualization
-Data Mining project using matplotlib and Pygal
+:squirrel: Data Mining project using matplotlib and Pygal